AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

   * It's recommended that you do **not** list your event.
 This will ensure that all people register through your Marketo landing page.
 People who register through a mechanism other than Marketo will be displayed in Marketo after the event is concluded AND only if they attended the event.
   * If you choose to list the event, it will appear on the List of Events page for anyone who visits your Event Center website.

 * **Registration -** Check this box to set to “required.”
-You'll use a Marketo form/landing page to capture registration information that will be pushed to WebEx.
+You'll use a Marketo form/landing page to capture registration information that will be pushed to Webex.
 * **Event Password**- (optional) If you use this field be sure to include it in your confirmation email!

 ![](assets/image2015-5-28-13-3a30-3a55.png)